ThousandMonkeysTypewriter/Deployer/README.md

 `5.1,3.5,1.4,0.2,0`

-Using that parameters and the model we create the object
+Using the model, model features and parameters we create new Flower

 `Flower iris = new Flower(slice, model, data.get(i));`